bsc-iitm/machine-learning-foundations/docs/week-3/system_1.md

+## Proof

+If you are wondering why this algorithm works, note that the rank of the matrix $r$ is equal to the number of non-zero rows.
+From the rank-nullity theorem, we know that the nullity is going to be $n - r$.
+Thus the basis of $N(X)$ will have $n - r$ linearly independent vectors.
+We have to hunt for these $n - r$ vectors.
+To get there, we divide the $n$ variables into two parts:

+- $r$ pivot variables: these are also called the dependent variables
+- $n - r$ free variables: these are also called the independent variables

+To get a vector, we set one of the $n - r$ free variables to $1$ and the rest to $0$.
+Then, we determine the $r$ pivot variables by solving the first $r$ equations.
+By repeating this process with each of the $n - r$ free variables, we are guaranteed to have $n - r$ linearly independent vectors.

 ## Summary

 In order to solve the equation $X\theta = 0$, we first reduce the matrix $X$ to its row-echelon form.
-Then we use an iterative algorithm to construct a basis for the null space.
+Then we use an iterative algorithm to construct a basis for the nullspace of $X$.
 The span of the basis is the set of all solutions to this equation.